7Ji/orangepi5-archlinuxarm/README.md

 The images pack four different kernel packages:
 - [linux-aarch64-rockchip-rk3588-bsp5.10-orangepi-git](https://github.com/7Ji-PKGBUILDs/linux-aarch64-rockchip-rk3588-bsp5.10-orangepi-git), which tracks directly Orange Pi's BSP 5.10 kernel tree, _5.10.160 as of writing_, is the default kernel to boot, it's stable and ready to use.
 - [linux-aarch64-rockchip-bsp6.1-joshua-git](https://github.com/7Ji-PKGBUILDs/linux-aarch64-rockchip-bsp6.1-joshua-git), which tracks Joshua Reik's [BSP 6.1 kernel tree](https://github.com/Joshua-Riek/linux-rockchip), with [Hüseyin BIYIK](https://github.com/hbiyik)'s panthor backport, _6.1.75 as of writing_, is recommended if you want both stability and kind-of cutting edge features.
-- [linux-aarch64-rockchip-armbian-git](https://github.com/7Ji-PKGBUILDs/linux-aarch64-rockchip-armbian-git), which tracks mainline with many backported patches, is the only one that releases mainline release candidates, _6.10-rc7 as of writing_, is recommended if you want cutting edge features like in-tree panthor.
 - [linux-aarch64-7ji](https://github.com/7Ji-PKGBUILDs/linux-aarch64-7ji), which tracks mostly mainline, but with [a few of my patches](https://github.com/7Ji/linux) applied, _6.9.6 as of writing_, is recommended if you want stable mainline releases.